catsclaw/triumphweb/content/practical/signup/index.md

 financial hardship to do so—for whatever reason—you are welcome to try for a sponsored ticket instead.

+## Single Rooms

+All rooms are double occupancy.
+We will have the capacity for a number of single occupancy rooms.
+There will be an option to choose a single occupancy room during sign up; doing so will increase the cost of a ticket by 50€, due when your first payment is due.

+If we do not have enough space for everyone who is interested to get a single occupancy room, they will be randomly allocated.

 ## Waitlist Policy

 In the event that we have more signups than space available, we will have a